Pasture, the Heart of the Homestead

 A concern to avoid oxidative erosion will lead us to the conclusion that we should till the earth as little as possible.
 Those of us who have any existing pasture cover whatever should think of ways we can “harvest” usable food from that sod cover rather than plowing it to grow row crops.

-Poultry benefit from being on pasture.
+Poultry benefits from being on pasture.
 Though we do not think of them as grazing animals, chickens actually eat a fair amount of grasses, clovers, and broadleaf weeds if given the chance.
 Ducks and geese will use even more green forage—indeed, geese beyond the brooder stage can be fed exclusively on good grass.
 On pasture, poultry also are able to “rustle their own grub” with the insects and earthworms available, nutrient-dense foods whose quality you will never duplicate with anything you offer them out of a bag.
 This green forage and live animal component in the diet (with their high enzyme content) boosts digestive efficiency and overall health of the birds.
 Egg yolks are richer in color and flavor, egg whites are more viscous.
-Flavor of the cooked fowls is improved.
+Flavor of the cooked fowl is improved.
 “Harvesting” more of our nutrition from the meat and eggs of pastured poultry offers us a way to avoid disrupting the soil cover and to reduce oxidative erosion.

 Of course, poultry are only limited grazers—the preeminent animals for harvesting the bounty from natural sod cover are the ruminant species—sheep, goats, cattle.
 They too offer an abundance of high-quality meat from renewable, low-maintenance pasture cover.
 And their milk (even, yes, the milk of sheep) in its raw form is one of the best foods available, beneficial to growth and health at all ages; and capable of transforming as if by magic into a number of nutrient-dense foods rich in enzymes, immune-enhancing factors, and beneficial bacteria.
 A greater reliance nationally on high-quality dairy foods would not only help to reduce our current appalling loss of topsoil, but would lead to a revolution in our national health.